- About Us

 To give our patients the level of care they deserve, we rely largely on fundraising activities and generous donations.
 This allows more than 80% of our patients to be heavily subsidised, paying only nominal sums.

-Our annual operating budget expenditure is estimated at $14 million, of which 40% is met by government funds, while the rest is raised through kind contributions from individuals and corporate well-wishers.
+As a large charity with an Institution of a Public Character (IPC) status, our annual operating budget expenditure is estimated at $14 million, of which 40% is met by government funds, while the rest is raised through kind contributions from individuals and corporate well-wishers.